 For TLC Miranda reads magical realist and historical fiction

 Sam Mills was born in 1975 and graduated from Oxford University with a degree in English Lang & Lit.
 Since then she has been a full-time novelist and has published 11 books to date.
 Her young adult novels, ‘A Nicer Way to Die’, ‘The Boys Who Saved the World’ and ‘Blackout’ are dark, crossover thrillers which are published in the UK by Faber & Faber.
 Her work has been translated into 5 languages.
 ‘The Boys Who Saved the World’, a satire on the War on Terror, is currently being made into a film with Tyger Drew-Honey, the star of ‘Outnumbered’ attached to star in the lead. ’Blackout’ has been nominated for the Carnegie prize and the Manchester Book Award and was recently shortlised for the Lancashire Book Award.
-Her debut adult novel as Samantha Mills, ‘The Quiddity of Will Self’, a quirky literary novel about sex, death, Will Self and the Great Vowel Shift, will be published by Corsair in 2012.
+Her debut adult novel as Samantha Mills, ‘The Quiddity of Will Self’, a quirky literary novel about sex, death, Will Self and the Great Vowel Shift, was published by Corsair in 2012.

 For TLC Sam reads YA fiction, women's fiction and literary fiction